annalisedev/employeetracker/README.md

 Find a video demonstrating a walkthrough of the application here: https://drive.google.com/file/d/1L4As3OnK-_bpXsiZKVQPTUVu3hrPyQ3N/view

-A screenshot of the application can be found in assets:
+A screenshot of the application can be found in assets: <br>
 ![ScreenshotofApplication](./assets/ScreenshotofApplication.png)

 A gif of the walkthrough can be found in assets: <br>